RahulBRB/ID-Card-Generator/README.md

 # 🪪 ID-Card-Generator 🪪
 Welcome to This Repository which is contributing to Hacktoberfest2023!
+It's a mini fun project where you can apply your HTML, CSS as well as Javascript skill to transform the simple looking app completely.

 ## 📌 Introduction :
 This repository contains a simple and elegant web-based ID card maker.
 Users can input their information, including name, job title, location, and a brief "About Me" section (limited to 200 characters).
 They can also provide a URL for their profile image.
 The application generates an ID card with a realistic design, featuring rounded corners, shadows, and customizable user details.